priyadarshinikp1/Genomics/README.md

 # Genomics
-Variant Calling Pipeline using GATK gatk and picard were cloned from https://github.com/broadinstitute/gatk and https://github.com/broadinstitute/gatk respectively
+Variant Calling Pipeline using GATK for SNPs, CNVs, SVs and Mt (mitochindrial variants)

+gatk and picard were cloned from https://github.com/broadinstitute/gatk and https://github.com/broadinstitute/gatk respectively

 #pipeline